-Why Monosaturated Fats In Olive Oil Are Perfect For Keto Diet
+Why Monounsaturated Fats In Olive Oil Boost Wellness On Keto Diet

-Fat is a vital part of the Keto diet, which promotes the use of fat as an energy source for the body instead of carbohydrates.
+One of the key keto diet benefits is the use of fat as an energy source for the body instead of carbohydrates.
 But, when it comes to choosing fats which will reduce the risk of heart disease and moderate your body’s LDL (bad) cholesterol levels, extra virgin olive oil is one of the best options available.

 According to the Olive Wellness Institute, results of research has shown that 25-50ml of extra virgin olive oil a day can help reduce heart disease risk factors, prevent or reduce type 2 diabetes, reduce obesity, prevent mood disorders and reverse fatty liver.